CosmWasm/mesh-security-hackathon/README.md

   to the same $$ value of $JUNO before using it to calculate staking power on the Juno chain.
 * How to properly handle slashing, especially how a slashing on JUNO triggers a slash on OSMO, which should then reduce the voting power of the correlated validators on STARS (that was based on the same OSMO stake).
-This is a bit tricky...
-TODO: Jake
+This is a bit tricky, IBC messages could be sent out to all consumer chains, but there could be performance implications for this.
 * Desired reward payout mechanism.
 For MVP, we treat this as a normal delegator and send the tokens back to the provider chain to be distributed.
 But maybe we calculate rewards in another way, especially when we modify `x/staking`.
+* How to improve installation UX?
+Ideally, when the consumer chain votes to instantiate mesh security with another chain, all contracts are deployed and configured in one governance prop.